MakairaIO/storefront-starter-kit/README.md

 ### <a id="add-colors-fonts-icons"></a>3.2 Add project specific colors/fonts/icons

-This applications comes with a default palette of colors, icons and typography.
+This application comes with a default palette of colors, icons and typography.
 The related configuration files can be found in the `config/core` directory.

-We use these config files to generate CSS custom properties (found in `patterns/core/BaseLayout/variables.styl`) and render basic overviews in the pattern library (e.g., see `library/internal/ColorView.js`).
+We use these config files to generate CSS custom properties (e.g, in `patterns/core/BaseLayout/colors.styl`) and render basic overviews in the pattern library (e.g., see `library/internal/ColorView.js`).

 Of course, it is possible to override the default configuration with your own, project-specific colors, fonts and icons.
 In the `config` directory you can find three empty files:
 - `colors.json`